Chart Color Schemes

 McKellar's residents are relatively healthy in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

 Common health conditions are seen at standard levels across both young and old age cohorts.
-The rate of private health cover is exceptionally high at approximately 59% (1,548 people).
+Private health cover is exceptionally high at approximately 59% of the total population (1,548 people).
 The most common medical conditions are arthritis and asthma, impacting 9.7 and 7.8% of residents respectively.
-68.0% declare themselves completely clear of medical ailments, compared to 68.1% across Australian Capital Territory.
-The area has 21.0% (552 people) aged 65 and over, higher than the 15.3% in Australian Capital Territory.
+68.0% of residents declare themselves completely clear of medical ailments, compared to 68.1% across Australian Capital Territory.
+21.0% of residents are aged 65 and over (552 people), higher than the 15.3% in Australian Capital Territory.
 Health outcomes among seniors are particularly strong, performing better than the general population in health metrics.

 Frequently Asked Questions - Health